ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_dgt_connector/README.md

 This translator will consume services supplied by a dedicated PHP component for communicating with the Poetry European Service (coming soon, see NEPT-27).

-# Milestone 2: Merging of the TMGMT Poetry module (Big jobs, unplanned yet)
+## Milestone 2: Merging of the TMGMT Poetry module (Big jobs, unplanned yet)

 It is foreseen to abandon eventually the "TMGMT Poetry" module and to integrate its features in this module.

 Until then, the "TMGMT Poetry" module and its features will be kept for managing the translation requests for big contents.

 # Installation

-The installation has the same perquisites as "NextEuropa DGT Connector" feature.
+The installation has the same perquisites as the "NextEuropa DGT Connector" feature.

-So, please follow the instructions of the "[installation section](../README.md#a-installation)" of the "NextEuropa DGT Connector" README in order in order to install it.
+So, please follow the instructions of the "[installation section](../README.md#a-installation)" of the "NextEuropa DGT Connector" README in order to install it.

 # Configuration